 The other is their mastery of composition.
 This is much harder because it involves learning to see, and to arrange an often chaotic subject into a pleasing and interesting composition.

-If you’re looking for somewhere to start when it comes to looking at the work of other photographers, then I recommend these interviews from my old website.
-Each of these interviews has something interesting to teach you about composition.
+If you’re looking for somewhere to start when it comes to looking at the work of other photographers, then I recommend these interviews that I’ve done.
+Each one has something interesting to teach you about composition when you study the photos.

 2. Composition takes years to master